Chapter

 too.
 And it looked like Bodil’s thoughts were traveling along the same

-tiny black braids was no longer blank but almost fearful if
+black braids was no longer blank but almost fearful, if someone so

 It seemed